 - Don’t drive on mushrooms.
 Just because everything looks like Mario Kart, doesn’t mean you’re in Mario Kart.

-Magic mushrooms are deemed illegal and a Class A drug, so if you’re caught with some on you, you’re looking at a maximum of seven years in jail and/or a hefty fine.
+Magic mushrooms are deemed illegal and a Class A psychedelic drug, so if you’re caught with some on you, you’re looking at a maximum of seven years in jail and/or an unlimited fine.
 For more information about being caught with drugs, read our article here.